pauloabelha/pauloabelha.github.io/essays/homeopathy.md

 Thinking about young minds again: early exposure to challenges that call for the creation of complex ecosystems doesn’t just train the mind.
 It alters the climate.

-Then came the shift.
-The evidence, long kept at bay, found new openings.
+The shift in my friend's mind didn’t start with homeopathy.
+It started nearby — with osteopathy.
+She came across medical warnings about its risks to babies and children, including reports of harm.
+That possibility unsettled her.
+One belief, once benign, was now dangerous.
+The emotional canopy thinned.
+And with less cover, the terrain began to change.
+Ideas that had once coexisted peacefully were now forced to confront one another.
+The scientific species, long held at a polite distance, now came into direct conflict with homeopathy.
 She read everything — a private, week-long reckoning.
-By the end, it was obvious: homeopathy made no sense.
-Her new view isn’t provisional.
-It’s woven in now.
-She has no intention of going back.
+By the end, homeopathy made no sense.
+It didn’t collapse from argument.
+It lost its shelter.

 Contradictions are everywhere.
 But conflict only matters when species meet.
 Minds don’t just integrate — they partition.
-They let contradictions take root, as long as the terrain remains undisturbed.
+They let contradictions take root — so long as the terrain stays undisturbed.